zeroasiccorp/umi/README.md

 | Ethernet  | 64B - 1,518B      |14B              | 20B                    |
 | CXL-68    | 64B               |2B               | 20B                    |
 | CXL-256   | 254B              |2B               | 20B                    |

 ----
 ## 3. Transaction UMI (TUMI) Layer

 ### 3.1 Theory of Operation

 UMI transactions are request-response message exchanges between Hosts and addressable Devices.
 Hosts send memory access requests to devices and get responses back.
 The figure below illustrates the relationship between hosts, devices, and the interconnect network.

 ![UMI](docs/_images/tumi_connections.png)

+Basic UMI read/write transaction involves the transfer of LEN+1 words of data of width 2^SIZE bytes between a device and a host.

+Summary:
+* UMI transaction type, word size (SIZE), transfer count (LEN), and other options are encoded in a 32bit transaction command header (CMD).
+* Device memory access is communicated through a destination address (DA) field.
+* The hst source address is communicated through the source address (SA) field.
+* The destination address indicates the memory address of the first byte in the transaction.
+* Memory is accessed in increasing address order starting with DA and ending with DA + (LEN+1)\*(2^SIZE)-1.

 Hosts:

 * Send read, write memory access request messages
-* Validate and execute incoming response
+* Validate and execute incoming responses
 * Identify egress interface through which to send requests (in case of multiple)

 Devices: